SMART Technology

 microorganisms in body fluids.

-assays that are faster, more sensitive, robust, and cost-effective than available
+assays that are faster, more sensitive, more robust, and more cost-effective than existing systems.

 SMART uses beads (1 μm) and long DNA probes (1-20 μm) to detect target molecules.